amrmostafa0366/springball/README.md

-DB Is Attached In Proj.
-Files (football_game)

 http://localhost:8080/matches/play/{leagueId}            ->play a random match in a league

-http://localhost:8080/teams/ranking/league/{leagueId}          ->display all teams ranks in a league
+http://localhost:8080/matches/kick/{matchId}/{playerId}  ->player try to score a goal

 http://localhost:8080/leagues                            ->list all leagues in the database.

 http://localhost:8080/teams/league/{leagueId}                  ->list all teams in a league.